lariannrupp/Machine_Learning_Algorithmic_Trading_Bot/README.md

 ## Approach

 The user can test combinations of up to 54 technical indicators.
 However, testing all 54 indicators at once would take a long time and a personal computer may not have the power for this request.
-We suggest using 5 indicators, which results in 31 possible combinations (i.e., each indicator by itself, all 5 indicators together, and all combinations of 2, 3, and 4 indicators).
+We recommend using 5 indicators, which results in 31 possible combinations (i.e., each indicator by itself, all 5 indicators together, and all combinations of 2, 3, and 4 indicators).
 Then, the top 10 best-performing combinations are displayed.

 For users who would like to explore combinations of a random 5 indicators, they can use the **I'm feeling lucky** button.